ludocode/onramp/docs/object-code.md

 Invocations are used to insert the address of a label or symbol into the program code.

-- `^` `<identifier>` invokes the full 32 bits of a label or symbol.
+- `^` `<identifier>` invokes the full 32 bits of a symbol.
 It is replaced by the four bytes of the absolute address of the definition in little-endian order.

-- `<` `<identifier>` invokes the high 16 bits of a label or symbol.
+- `<` `<identifier>` invokes the high 16 bits of a symbol.
 It is replaced by the high two bytes of the absolute address of the definition in little-endian order.

-- `>` `<identifier>` invokes the low 16 bits of a label or symbol.
+- `>` `<identifier>` invokes the low 16 bits of a symbol.
 It is replaced by the low two bytes of the absolute address of the definition in little-endian order.

-- `&` `<identifier>` invokes the 16-bit relative address of a label or symbol.
+- `&` `<identifier>` invokes the 16-bit relative address of a label.
 It is replaced by the signed difference in words between the address after the invocation and the address of the definition in little-endian order.

-The high and low invocations are virtually always used together to load the complete address of a label into a register.
+The high and low invocations are virtually always used together to load the complete address of a symbol into a register.
 For example:

 ```asm
 7C 8A <malloc   ; ims ra <malloc